sumehraf05/MIDAS/README.md

 ## Instrument Configuration

-The default XDS.INP template is configured for the UCSC cryo-EM facility using a ThermoFisher CETA 16M detector operated in 2×2 binning mode.
+The default XDS.INP template is configured for the UCSC Biomolecular Cryo-EM Facility using a ThermoFisher Scientific Glacios 200 kV cryo-TEM coupled to a CETA 16M detector operated in 2×2 binning mode.

 | Parameter | Value | Description |
 |-----------|-------|-------------|